CreeperLogMat/Illegal-Grate/README.md

 ## WARNING
 This is an illegal version of grate, allowing you to use it in non-modded lobbies.
-Note that this will DEFINITLY get you banned and it is your responsibility if you use this menu.
+Note that this will DEFINITLY get you banned and it is your responsibility if you get banned.
 Have fun :)

 <h1 align="center">Grate</h1>